 Because of their affinity for flowers and fruit, wasps are capable pollinators.
 While they aren’t as effective as bees, wasps are still a critical part of the pollination process!
 According to the U.S. Forest Service, some wasps are responsible for pollinating hundreds of fig species!

 Because of their roles as pollinators, wasps contribute to pollen distribution like bees.
 If a wasp or yellowjacket nest isn’t close to your home, you can safely leave it on your property.
 Many foraging wasps won’t attack unless directly threatened, so lone stinging insects should not cause any harm!

 However, if wasps are terrorizing your home or threatening your family, you need to take action to remove them from your property!
 Wasp stings are painful and can disrupt your outdoor plans.
 If wasps have established a home on your residence, they can endanger you and your family.

 Contact proof. pest control for all of your wasp removal concerns!
 Our technicians can remove these pesky insects and keep your property safe.

-Rummaging through the food in your home and backyard, ants are a significant nuisance– inside and outside!
+Rummaging through your home and backyard food, ants are a significant nuisance– inside and outside!

 There are many different ant species scattered throughout proof.’s service areas.
 Here are some common ants found in the country: